 You might think that because I like to cook, my refrigerator is perpetually well-stocked with a bounty of beautiful produce, fine meats, and ripe cheeses.
-This could not be further from the truth.
-On most days, the contents of my fridge could be summarized as follows: Condiments and booze.
+But most days, my fridge contains little more than condiments and booze.

-Jars of mustard, jams, Sriracha, a few stray beers, olives, nut oils, cornichons, capers, butter, bottles of wine, a hunk of parmesan…Oh, and milk for that most important meal of the day, my morning coffee.
-I live alone and I go out to eat a lot, so I tend to buy fresh products as I need them to avoid having to throw out the things that will inevitably go slimy before I can use them.
-Thus, a look into my refrigerator does not exactly present a picture of healthy, balanced eating.
+There are jars of mustard, jams, Sriracha, a few stray beers, olives, nut oils, cornichons, capers, butter, bottles of wine, a hunk of parmesan…oh, and milk for that most important meal of the day, my morning coffee.

-I had been waiting not-so-patiently for rhubarb to be available this year, so when I saw it I bought it without knowing what I would do with it.
-Given the current dairy glut on West 10th Street, panna cotta seemed like an obvious choice.
+I’d been waiting not-so-patiently for rhubarb to be available this year, so when I saw it I bought it without knowing what I would do with it.
+Given the current dairy glut here on West 10th Street, panna cotta seemed like a good idea.

 It’s one of the easiest desserts I can think of.
 You simply heat some cream and/or milk with some sugar, add gelatin, pour the mixture into molds, chill it and wait.
 It can be infused or left plain.
-This version is made with buttermilk and is subtly flavored with lemon and orange zest.
+This version is made with buttermilk, subtly flavored with lemon and orange zest.

 The rhubarb is cooked with plenty of sugar and, again, some citrus zest.
-It may seem like a lot of sugar, but unadulterated rhubarb is very, very sour.
+It may seem like a lot of sugar, but unadulterated rhubarb is very sour.
 If you like it more tart than I do, use less.
-Cook and stir it gently; you want it to be soft but not mushy, and it will quickly go from one to the other if you aren’t careful.
-I cut the rhubarb into 1 1/2 inch lengths, but feel free to cut it smaller, keeping in mind that it won’t take as long to cook.

 Panna cotta can be served in whatever you chilled it in or unmolded onto a plate.
-I like any excuse to use Grandma’s pretty stemware, so I got out the old dessert glasses, even though I don’t have company coming over.
-No, I’ll eat most of this myself.
-Probably for breakfast.
+I consider this a good excuse to use Grandma’s pretty old dessert glasses.

 Buttermilk Panna Cotta with Rhubarb Compote